 Nothing against AWAI and the event.
 I enjoy it very much and it’s fun to hang out with (most of) the copywriters there.
 Some mega-famous copywriters pitch up to speak, most notably Bob Bly and Clayton Makepeace, who are regulars and people I intensely admire.

-The ultra-famous Ben Settle showed up and, with 20 minutes left in his presentation, if that’s what it was, simply said, “that’s all I’ve got.”
+An ultra-famous copywriter showed up and, with 20 minutes left in his presentation, if that’s what it was, simply said, “that’s all I’ve got.”
 Not true.
-I later saw “El Benbo” in a Delray Beach watering hole/hideout and he was with a young damsel I had to christen “El Bimbo” since I was never formally introduced, and El Benbo had a LOT to give; his verbosity was off the charts.
-Ben Settle seems to have mastered the art of making tons of cash while doing pretty much nothing, or at least that's what his copy says.
+I later saw him in a Delray Beach watering hole/hideout and he was with a young damsel.
+The copywriter had a LOT to give; his verbosity was off the charts.
+This copywriter seems to have mastered the art of making tons of cash while doing pretty much nothing, or at least that's what his copy says.

 If I need respite from the conference, I head to the magnificent Blue Anchor, a hostelry that must surely win the award one day for “America’s Top Ersatz English Pub.”

 But I digress.
 Where was I?
 Finding copywriting clients.
 The gap I just discussed.